 The Car Connection Mercedes-Benz GLS Class Overview

-The Mercedes-Benz GLS-Class is a full-size luxury sport-utility vehicle, with three rows of seating and space for up to seven.
-It was a new nameplate introduced for the 2017 model year, but this big SUV is conceptually a revitalized continuation of the previous GL-Class model line.
+The Mercedes-Benz GLS-Class is a full-size luxury SUV, with three rows of seating and space for up to seven.
+It was a new nameplate introduced for the 2017 model year, but this big SUV is largely a continuation of the GL-Class model line.

-As part of the translation from GL to GLS, the lineup got a mid-cycle refresh, with front-end styling that puts it more in line with other recent model introductions.
-The grille is a bit larger and more upright, with larger air intakes in front, plus a more swept-back lower fascia and sculpted fenders.
-Inside, the GLS inherits the standalone infotainment systems that have propagated throughout most of the Mercedes-Benz lineup by now—only here without the latest details like the round vents and showy bezels.
+The GLS nameplate was adopted by Mercedes to replace the former GL-Class badge.
+As part of the translation from GL to GLS, the lineup got a mid-cycle refresh, with front-end styling that put it more in line with other recent model introductions.
+The grille was a bit larger and more upright, with larger air intakes in front, plus a more swept-back lower fascia and sculpted fenders.

-Nine-speed automatic transmissions have been introduced across the model line, while the adaptive air suspension that’s available has become just a bit more oriented toward on-the-road performance—although there’s still a serious off-road package that brings far more ground clearance and capability.
+Nine-speed automatic transmissions were introduced across the model line, while the adaptive air suspension that had been available became just a bit more oriented toward on-the-road performance—although there still was a serious off-road package that brought far more ground clearance and capability.

-Interior accommodations for the GLS-Class are entirely luxury-caliber.
-Upholsteries and trims were revisited and upgraded for 2017, and all three rows of seating can fit adults easily—although the third row is a little more difficult to get into and out of.
+Interior accommodations for the first GLS-Class were entirely luxury-caliber.
+Upholsteries and trims were revisited and upgraded for 2017, and all three rows of seating could fit adults easily—although the third row was a little more difficult to get into and out of.

-The GLS has a great reputation for safety, and while there aren’t any U.S. crash-test results to go by, it does include a rearview camera, seat belt pre-tensioners, Attention Assist to help warn you if you’re drowsy, and a full suite of airbags and stability controls.
+The GLS had a great reputation for safety, and while there weren’t any U.S. crash-test results, it included a rearview camera, seat belt pre-tensioners, and a full suite of airbags and stability controls.

-Options include blind-spot monitors; active lane control that steers to keep you in your lane (hands on the wheel, though); and forward-collision alerts with automatic braking.
-A heated adaptive windshield wiper system should help visibility in winter weather, too.
+Options included blind-spot monitors; active lane control that steered to keep the vehicle in its lane (hands on the wheel, though); and forward-collision alerts with automatic braking.